 As a fee-only firm, Crawford's revenue comes solely from the advisory fees that clients pay, not commissions for recommending third-party products and services.
 In addition to its headquarters in Atlanta, Crawford maintains an office in Ponte Vedra, Florida.

 Crawford Investment Counsel first opened its doors in 1980.
 It currently is owned by founder John H. Crawford III, John H. Crawford IV, and David B. Crawford.
 Crawford III serves as chairman and chief investment officer (CIO).
 His sons, who own the rest of the firm and joined in the 1990s, serve in leadership positions.

 The Crawford staff features advisors and employees with a variety of professional designations, including 12 chartered financial analysts (CFAs), a certified investment management analyst (CIMA), a certified financial planner (CFP) and a certified public accountant (CPA).

 Crawford Investment Counsel Client Types and Minimum Account Sizes

-In addition to high-net-worth individuals, Crawford Investment Counsel works with investment companies, pension and profit-sharing plans, trusts, estates, charitable organizations, municipalities, Taft-Hartley plans, corporations and other business entities.
+In addition to individuals and high-net-worth individuals, Crawford Investment Counsel works with investment companies, pension and profit-sharing plans, charitable organizations, municipalities, insurance companies, corporations and unions.